 North Dakota and its 87,688 miles of roadways has, like any state, inherent dangers when it comes to driving.
 For example, the state is known for being one of the worst states for drunk driving incidents.
 In 2017 alone, 49% of all motor vehicle accidents in North Dakota were attributed to driving under the influence.
 Between 2003 and 2012, more than 500 people were killed in drunk driving-related accidents in the state.

 According to the North Dakota Transportation Handbook, 113 people were killed in vehicle accidents in the state of North Dakota during the year 2017.
-As of 2015, the Insurance Information Institute reports that only 6.8% of the state’s drivers were uninsured, making it better in this area than 44 other states.
-It is clear to see why finding the best car insurance in the state can be both life-saving and financially sound.
+Given these dangers and facts it is increasingly important to make sure you’re finding the best car insurance in North Dakota.

 Best car insurance companies in North Dakota